MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 You can show that the chain satisfies detailed balance wrt $\pi$, i.e., $\pi_iQ_{ij}=\pi_jQ_{ji}$.
 (Notice that you don't need to know $\pi$, knowing likelihood x prior is enough.)

 Notes:
-- the chain takes some time before reaching the stationary distribution, it's called *burn-in time*;
+- the chain takes some time before reaching the stationary distribution, it's called *burn-in or warmup time*;
 - different definitions of the acceptance probability lead to different MCMC;
 - the algorithm can be extended to continuous state space;
 - a measure of the performance of MCMC is the **correlation time** of a statistic, say $\langle f(x)\rangle_\pi$, $$ \tau_f:=\frac{1}{C_f(0)}\sum_{t=-\infty}^{+\infty}\,C_f(t)dt, \quad \text{where} \quad C_f(t)=\mathbb{E}_\pi[f(X_t)f(X_0)]-(\mathbb{E}[f(X_t)])^2. $$
-(I'm not sure about this definition: shouldn't $C_f$ be the correlation between $t$ and 0?
-What is dt?)
+(It's an autocorrelation with lag)

 ## Hamiltonian MC